 Amplifier Artifact: The Shikon Jewel is shattered by accident by one of Kagome's arrows.
 Other demons that get even one or two shards get a comparatively large power boost.
 Naraku collects all the shards for reassembly into the intact Jewel for the purpose of becoming the ultimate youkai.

-Anatomy Of The Soul: The soul is divided in two: Kon and Haku.
-Kon it's the heart (will) and Haku is the power that moves the body:
+Anatomy of the Soul: The soul is divided in two: Kon and Haku.
+Kon is the heart (will) and Haku is the power that moves the body:

 Moryomaru is just a bunch of dead youkai body parts animated by Haku.
 When Akago is inside of him, he provides the Kon.